 Select New Insurer from the top right:

-You may also enter a portal is appropriate.
+You may also enter a portal if appropriate.
 This could be a government billing portal such as HCAI, a third party billing portal such as Telus E-claims, or even your email program.
 This will allow you to launch the portal directly for claim submissions.
+As a heads up, you can now set up a direct integration with Jane and TELUS eClaims!

 Here are some of the common portal addresses: